maddigits/maddigits.github.com/_posts/2014-04-01-spotify-everyone.md

 Don't forget to check the SOCKSv5 option if asked and to uncheck the "Use this proxy server for all protocols" if it is checked.

-Now, point to google and search for the term "my ip".
+Now, point to Google and search for the term "my ip".
 You should see the IP you received by email.

 ## 4. Create the account, finally